Back to Simplify Life Index

 busy week.
 On Day 6, we eat leftovers or something easy (tuna salad,

 pasta with chick peas, etc.) out of the pantry.
-On Day 7, we eat out (or
+On Day 7, we eat out or

-meal-plan breakfasts or lunches…we stick to oatmeal or eggs for
+we get take out.
+I don’t meal-plan breakfasts or lunches…we stick to

-made up of whatever is in the fridge.
+are mostly salads or sandwiches made up of whatever is in the fridge.

 2.

 Plan at least three meals you know how to make.
-Some of the problem
+Some of the

-each week if you’d like.
+two each week if you’d like.
 Have those recipes printed out and in your

 kitchen…ready for you when you’re ready for them.